EhabY/MazeGame/Report.md

 While the Set and Queue were used to mark the visited nodes (rooms) and to queue the order of the visiting, respectively.
 Sets don’t allow duplication and Hashsets are extremely fast, so it makes sense to use it to mark visited rooms.

-A special type of Queue was also used, which is a `BlockingQueue`.
+A special type of Queue was also used, which is a `BlockingDeque`.
 It was used to in the tiebreaker since the mini-game can be customized.
 There was a need to block and wait for input, this essentially made it possible without the use of `wait` and `notify`.

 Finally, lists were simply used as a way to save a collection of items, since it required no searching; it was the perfect data structure for that.

+See also the Back-End section in the `README.md`.

 <br/>